Osumatic/FNF/README.md

 A: You can easily do this yourself!
 Go to Options > osu!mania layout > disable "Vertically flip playfield (DDR style)".

 Q: Which modes does the skin support?
-A: Full support for: All keymodes osu!mania, osu!catch
+A: Full support for all modes - osu!mania, osu!catch, osu!standard, osu!taiko.
-   Partial support for: osu!standard
-   Upcoming version: osu!taiko support

 ## Major changelog
 - V0.0 - Initial release.